shuyangli/t0-typescript-action/README.md

 - Prepare a Clickhouse Cloud database
   - We need to add a table for Inference => PR association; assuming one inference per PR.
 Might be able to iterate.
+  - Configure the action inputs `clickhouse-url`, `clickhouse-table`, and optional authentication parameters so the action can write inference to PR mappings after creating follow-up pull requests.

 ## When might this fail over?